alper/alpernl/content/posts/notes-from-boyd-the-fighter-pilot-who-changed-the-art-of-war/index.md

 > Without this unstructuring the creation of a new structure cannot proceed—since the bits and pieces are still tied together as meaning within unchallenged domains or concepts.

 > The result is a changing and expanding universe of mental concepts matched to a changing and expanding universe of observed reality

+[^1]: Building things on top of APIs looks to be a thing of the past for anything serious or meant to run longer than one week.